quinchs-mn/learningMaterial/Shiny for R/Modules.md

-Shiny Modules allows for code to be reused in an aligant way
+Shiny Modules allows for code to be reused in an allegiant way

 For the link to open in a new tab please perform the following CTRL+click (on Windows and Linux) or CMD+click (on MacOS)
 * Source https://stackoverflow.com/questions/41915571/open-link-in-new-tab-with-github-markdown-using-target-blank